What is a carbon footprint?

 It is based on how you heat or cool your home, how you move from one place to another, what you eat and what products you buy and use.

-The carbon footprint is measured in metric tonnes.
-It measures your carbon dioxide equivalent greenhouse gas emissions that are released into the atmosphere every year due to your activities.
+A carbon footprint is measured in metric tons of CO₂-equivalent (CO₂e) and represents the greenhouse gas emissions released into the atmosphere each year as a result of your activities.

 Learn more (Wikipedia)